zhitao-wang/PNRL/README.md

 We regard the link prediction as binary classification, therefore the validation and testing graphs should have two files:
 * One for truly linked node-pair (Positive samples)
 * One for non-linked node-pair (Negative samples)

+Given an original edge list data (total num: N\*L), we randomly split these edges into N parts with same size L. We also need to randomly sample L non-linked pairs for N times as negative testing samplings.
+Then we can repeat N times cross-test over the processed data, N-1 parts for training and 1 part for testing each time.

+Particularly, DEEPWALK, LINE, NODE2VEC, PNRLC require to sample (N-1)\*L negative training samplings (the same size with positive training samplings) each time for classifier training.
+This is known as a Under-Sampling Strategy for imbanlance classification problem.

 ## Citing
     @inproceedings{Wang2017PNR,